ReisLipe/FileOrganizer/README.md

 # FileOrganizer
-A simple file organizer build for MacOs downloads folder.
+A simple file organizer built for MacOs downloads folder.
+I used this project as a way to learn how to use Docker.